GDPR email marketing: What you need to know

 GDPR, at its core, is data protection.
 Email marketers must get the individual’s consent before sending an email.
 There are huge amounts of fines for GDPR violations.

-Most businesses experience struggles in achieving GDPR compliance as it involves email marketing campaigns.
+Most businesses struggle to achieve GDPR compliance, which involves email marketing campaigns.
 Here are the best practices marketers can follow for GDPR email compliance.

 Check your email marketing service provider